JetBrains/guide/site/python/tips/navbar-speed-search/index.md

 - Simplest case: Type one letter

-- Type a second letter...if your choice is selected, then you're done and you can act on it (e.g. press enter, `Ctrl-T` to refactor, etc.)
+- Type a second letter...if your choice is selected, then you're done and you can act on it <kbd>⌃T<kbd/> (macOS) / <kbd>Shift+Ctrl+Alt+T</kbd> (Windows/Linux)

 - Type a period and a letter to search in the file extension

 This becomes a very fast workflow for speeding through the navigation bar, all without using the mouse.
 Moreover, speed search is a pervasive pattern in the IDE.